iriusrisk/iriusrisk-api/README.md

 ## 📋 API Versions

 ### 🟢 API Version 1 (Stable)

-**Production-ready with full feature support**
+Our legacy API version, with a small set of features.

-Our stable API version, recommended for production environments and mission-critical integrations.
+> ⚠️ **Note:** We strongly recommend the use of API v2 since it has a better performance and contains full capabilities.

 | Resource                   | Link                                                                           |
 |----------------------------|--------------------------------------------------------------------------------|